 Here are a few of the simplest ways to change this strawberry cheesecake fat bombs recipe:

 - Play with different extracts like almond or mint extract for a new flavor twist.

 - Add Chocolate.
 You can mix sugar free chocolate chips to these fat bombs, or try chocolate fat bombs with a hint of strawberry flavor!

 - Add some citrus flavor!
-Mix in some lemon zest instead of (or in addition to) the strawberries for a citrus-inspired dessert, like these lemon cheesecake fat bombs or these lemon fat bombs!
+Mix in some lemon zest instead of (or in addition to) the strawberries for a citrus-inspired dessert, like these lemon fat bombs!

 - Add Peanut Butter.
 Craving PB+J?!
 Just sub the cream cheese for PB and you’ll be good to go!
 Or, check out these chocolate peanut butter fat bombs or peanut butter fat bombs for a suuuper peanut butter-y treat!